 I am a big fan of sandwiches and have eaten many thousands in my time.
 This was one of the best I’ve had; perhaps more burger than sandwich, or at least somewhere in between.
 It was a delicious feast of meat, grease and sauce.
-The day after, I wrote a full article about the experience – check that out here.
+I even wrote a full article about the experience while drowning in my meat coma the day afterwards – check that out here.

 14. Eat a completo Italiano

 When we took our Santiago free walking tour, I asked our guide if he could recommend any particular local food to try.
 The first thing he mentioned was the Italiano, a popular Chilean take on the American hotdog.